 We provide caregivers with gloves, masks and hand sanitizer for the protection of our clients and our team.
 We will also provide face shields and gowns upon request and in the case of COVID-positive clients.

-• If acceptable to the client, caregivers who are vaccinated and have received the latest bivalent booster are not required to mask.
+• If acceptable to the client, caregivers who are current with vaccines are not required to mask.

-• Gloves must be worn when performing personal care and when preparing food for a client.
+• Gloves must be worn when performing personal care.

 Monitoring & Vigilance